Naniprabhas07/nmap/README.md

 ✅ Mitigation Recommendations

-🔒 Block unused ports via firewall (especially from external access).
+🔒 Block unused ports via firewall (especially for external traffic)

-🧱 Use firewalls to restrict access to only trusted IPs.
+🧱 Restrict port access to trusted internal IPs

-📦 Disable SMBv1 and legacy NetBIOS if not needed.
+📦 Disable SMBv1 and legacy NetBIOS services if not needed

-🔁 Patch systems regularly to fix known vulnerabilities.
+🔁 Keep systems patched and updated

-🔍 Monitor logs and traffic for unusual behavior or scanning.
+🔍 Monitor logs and use IDS/IPS for abnormal port activity

 ---

+🧠 Key Concepts Demonstrated

+Port scanning with Nmap

+TCP SYN scanning

+Network host and service discovery

+Security risk identification

+Basic network reconnaissance

+---

+> 📝 Disclaimer: All scanning was performed in a safe, local lab environment for educational purposes only.
+No external networks were targeted